Land of Black Gold: Second version: 1948–49

 By the late 1940s, after the end of the Second World War, Hergé was continuing to produce new instalments of The Adventures of Tintin for the Belgian magazine Tintin, of which he was the artistic director.
-After completing serialisation of Prisoners of the Sun in April 1948, he ordered his staff to re-serialise one of his old stories, Popol and Virginia, while he took a three-month break.
+After completing serialisation of Prisoners of the Sun in April 1948, he ordered his staff to re-serialise one of his old stories, Popol Out West, while he took a three-month break.
 At this point, Hergé was depressed and suffering from a range of physical ailments, including boils and eczema on his hands.
 Although fed up with The Adventures of Tintin, he felt great pressure on him to continue producing the series for Tintin magazine.

 Hergé was planning on creating a story in which Tintin travels to the moon, but his wife Germaine and close friend Marcel Dehaye both advised him to revive Land of Black Gold instead, recognising that it would entail less work and thus cause him less stress.
 Thus, Land of Black Gold was revived after an eight-year hiatus.
 In a letter to Germaine, he stated that "I don't like to restart things that are already finished, or to make repairs.
 Black Gold was a repair, and I abandoned it".